guillaumebort/littlebigcluster/README.md

 2. **WAL and Snapshots**:

-   - The `/.lbc/` folder on the object store contains WAL files and database snapshots.
+   - The `.lbc/` folder on the object store contains WAL files and database snapshots.
    - Each epoch has a corresponding WAL file (e.g., `00000000000000000001.wal`), which contains SQLite Write-Ahead Log data.
    - Full SQLite database snapshots are stored in files like `00000000000000000020.db`.
-   - The latest snapshot epoch is tracked in the `/.lbc/.last_snapshot` file.
+   - The latest snapshot epoch is tracked in the `.lbc/.last_snapshot` file.

 3. **Node Join Process**:

-   - Nodes start as followers and read `/.lbc/.last_snapshot` to determine the latest snapshot.
+   - Nodes start as followers and read `.lbc/.last_snapshot` to determine the latest snapshot.
-   - They make a LIST request to the object store using the latests snapshot epoch as prefix.
+   - They make a LIST request to the object store using the latest known snapshot epoch as prefix.
    - They download the most recent snapshot and apply all successive WAL files to catch up to the current epoch.

 4. **Leader Information**: The current leader's coordinates are stored in a system table (`_lbc`) within the database.